 The Tribe's primary objective for all of the units in the Pit McCloud River Watershed is to enhance their ecological status, provide environmental and cultural education opportunities to Indian and Non-Indian youth, and preserve the area's cultural resource values.
+As original stewards of this land the Tribe believes that there will not be another organization that is as strongly connected to this land than the people of the Pit River Tribe.
 The goal is consistent with the Tribe's strong commitment to stewardship of its ancestral lands.
 The Tribe would hope to accomplish this goal by obtaining fee title and partnering with a conservation easement holder with similar values.